Treehouse of Horror: Cultural references

 References to films, novels, plays, television shows, and other media are commonly featured, and many segments have been parodies of a specific work in the horror, science fiction, or fantasy genre.
 Many segments are spoofs of episodes of The Twilight Zone, and entire segments will be based on a single episode.
 Some of the Twilight Zone episodes parodied include "A Kind of a Stopwatch", "To Serve Man", "A Small Talent for War", "Living Doll", "Nightmare at 20,000 Feet", "Little Girl Lost", and "The Little People".
 The "Bart's Nightmare" segment of "Treehouse of Horror II" parodies the episode "It's a Good Life" and is even presented in a format similar to an episode of The Twilight Zone.

 Horror and thriller films parodied include The Exorcist, The Amityville Horror, King Kong, Night of the Living Dead, The Shining, A Nightmare on Elm Street, The Fly, Paranormal Activity, and Dead Calm.
 Robert Englund had a cameo appearance in "Treehouse of Horror IX" as his character from A Nightmare on Elm Street, Freddy Krueger.
 Science fiction films have also occasionally been used as inspiration for segments, and in later episodes, many of the segments were based more on science fiction than horror.
 Science fiction works parodied include The Omega Man, the novel Nineteen Eighty-Four, E.T. the Extra-Terrestrial, The Island of Doctor Moreau, and Orson Welles's The War of the Worlds radio broadcast.
 In "Treehouse of Horror", Edgar Allan Poe's poem "The Raven" is read by James Earl Jones, while the parts are acted by various characters.

-Recent parodies have included films and television specials in more varied genres, including Mr. & Mrs. Smith; It's the Great Pumpkin, Charlie Brown; Transformers; Sweeney Todd; the Twilight film series; and Jumanji.
+From the late 1990s, parodies have included films and television specials in more varied genres, including Mr. & Mrs. Smith; It's the Great Pumpkin, Charlie Brown; Transformers; Sweeney Todd; the Twilight film series; and Jumanji.

-Closing logos

-A modified version of the production logo for Gracie Films is displayed after the closing credits.
-The shushing sound is replaced by either a scream or another sound effect from the episode, and the jingle is played in a minor key on a pipe organ.
-The first three episodes did not feature the scream.
-"Treehouse of Horror VI" and "Treehouse of Horror XIX" did not feature the organ or scream; the former incorporated a Myst homage and the latter used a piano rendition following its parody of Peanuts.
-The music in "Treehouse of Horror VI" was reused in "The Scorpion's Tale" without the Gracie Films jingle.